ai255/hydroid-pwa/readme.md

 Simple toolkit for your static websites development.
 Based on WTF Webpack Starter Kit

-## How to use it?

-Click on `Use this template` button to generate a new repository based on this starter kit.
-After that clone it to your computer, go to the project directory in console and type `npm install`.

 ## Available scripts

 `npm run start` - runs development mode